Donald Trump Ally Roger Stone Slams Intelligence Community To Russian News

 Roger Stone’s interview on the Donald Trump Russia scandal, the wiretapping scandal, and his opinions of the intelligence community that are allegedly investigating him, will air today on “Worlds Apart” on RT, formerly known as Russia Today.

-[Featured Image by Mary Altaffer/AP Images]
+[Feature Image by Mary Altaffer/AP Images]